 See the Academic Standards chapter of this Catalog for more information regarding incomplete grades.
 It is incumbent upon the student to work with their instructor to complete any outstanding assignments.
 The deadline to make up an incomplete grade is eight weeks from the end date of the course.
-School of Education students cross-registered in Arts and Sciences courses must meet the Arts and Sciences deadline
+School of Education students cross-registered in the College of Arts and Sciences courses must meet the College of Arts and Sciences deadline.